rexhepAl/digitalsolution/README.md

 # digitalsolution
-This is my first project, but yet is not completed.
+This is my first project in HTMP, CSS ad Javascript, but yet is not completed.